 Your Jabra Direct software loads the Jabra Control Center to your computer, allowing you to manage all of your Jabra devices in Jabra Direct.
 It is also a quick way to check your battery level.
 After having used your headset for about 2 years, you may start experiencing some unusual things (one-sided conversations, headset doesn't keep a charge, degraded sound quality) that more often than not, can be fixed by a simple battery replacement.
 For under $20, and in less than 3 minutes, you can change the battery in your PRO 9400 headset and be on your way to complete wireless freedom once again.*

 Jabra PRO 9400 Series battery replacement kit.
-We are out of stock on this battery; to receive an in-stock notification, send an email to us: Jabra Pro 9400 Battery Notification
+We are out of stock on this battery; if you would like to be placed on a waiting list, email our team: Jabra Pro 9400 Battery Waitlist

 Step 1.
 Remove the headband, ear hook or neck band from the headset.
 You will apply firm pressure to both pieces and pull them apart.